The Cutting Edge

 The clip point blade is large at 3.75 inches.
 The 420HC stainless steel is made even better by the heat treatment from Paul Bos.
 The back lock is almost as reliable as the Tri-Ad (which is essentially a modified back lock).
 The handle is not as grippy as the others but this can be remedied by getting the version with the finger grooves.
 Ebony DymaLux is nothing to scoff at either.

-The only major downside is that you need two hands to open it — unless you have this Auto version.
+The only major downside is that you need two hands to open it — unless you have an auto version.
 This pretty much gives you the best of everything.

 Take a look at this destruction video for evidence of its strength.